panacloud-modern-global-apps/full-stack-serverless-cdk/step07_appsync_with subscriptions_using_amplify/README.md

 ```
 You will have to enter all these parameters to configure Amplify with your Appsync.

+NOTE: YOU CAN SKIP STEPS 3, 4 and 5, BUT IN THIS CASE YOU WOULD HAVE TO MAKE  "aws-exports.js" FILE MANUALLY AND YOU WOULD NOT BE ABLE TO RUN "amplify add codegen --apiId ENTER_YOUR_API_ID", THEREFORE YOU WOULD HAVE TO DEFINE YOUR QUERIES, MUTATIONS AND SUBSCRIPTIONS MANUALLY (AMPLIFY WOULD NOT CREATE THEM FOR YOU)

 ### Step 6: Create a client to pass the Amplify configuration to all the pages and components in your gatsby project.